silasdani/bullet-services/docs/webflow_webhooks.md

 If `WEBFLOW_WEBHOOK_SECRET` is configured, the webhook verifies incoming requests using HMAC-SHA256:

 1. Webflow sends an `X-Webflow-Signature` header and an `X-Webflow-Timestamp` header
-2. The webhook computes the expected signature as: `HMAC-SHA256(timestamp + body, secret)`
+2. The webhook computes the expected signature as: `HMAC-SHA256(timestamp + ":" + body, secret)`
+   - Note: The timestamp and body are separated by a colon (`:`)
 3. If signatures match, the request is processed
 4. If signatures don't match, the request is rejected with 401 Unauthorized

+**Important Notes:**
-**Important**: Without a webhook secret, any request to the webhook endpoint will be processed.
+- Without a webhook secret, any request to the webhook endpoint will be processed.
 Always use a webhook secret in production!
+- Webhooks created via OAuth applications include signatures.
+Webhooks set up through a site's dashboard or using a Site's API Key do not include signatures.
+- The webhook secret should be your OAuth application's client secret (not the site API key).

+### Timestamp Validation (Replay Attack Prevention)

+To prevent replay attacks, the webhook validates that the timestamp is within 5 minutes of the current server time:

+1. The `X-Webflow-Timestamp` is checked against the current server time
+2. If the difference is greater than 5 minutes, the webhook is rejected
+3. This ensures that captured webhook payloads cannot be replayed later

+**Important:** Ensure your server's clock is synchronized (e.g., using NTP) to avoid false rejections.

 ## Monitoring